kivy/kivy/doc/sources/gsoc.rst

     - http://hanga.io

   Expected outcome:
-    It is expected that the student be able to complete all the features mentioned above; except stability fixes which is dependent on however much time is left after completing the rest of the features.
+    It is expected that the student completes all the features mentioned above,
+    except stability fixes which is dependent on however much time is left after completing the rest of the features.

   - **Mentors**: Akshay Arora, Ryan Pessa
   - **Requirements:** Access to Linux, Windows, OS X